 We drive our environmental strategy through:

-We have had targets for reducing GHG emissions since 2010.
-Our current targets expire in 2017.
+We have had targets for reducing GHG emissions since 2010 and the current targets expire this year.
 We are currently working to establish new targets at an organisation and country level.

 There are a number of methods available for setting reduction targets.
 Science Based Targets (SBTs) align with current climate science and the accepted level of decarbonisation that is required to limit global temperature increase to 2°C. They include mid and long term targets reaching to 2030 and 2050.
 Our work to develop SBTs has begun.
 We have researched and evaluated available target setting methods, using various company growth scenarios.